vkn84527/RPS-Game-using-Python-Tkinter/README.md

 ## Game Rules

- if you don’t know what Rock Paper Scissors game is, it is a game with three choices: rock, paper, and scissors.
+ if you don’t know what Rock Paper Scissors game is, it is a game with three choices: rock, paper, and scissors. <br />
 Two players can play this game at a time.
 Each one has to choose from the three options available.

 In this we are going to play against your enemy, which is the computer.